-This gluten and dairy free tantalizing pizza crust is as close to a deep-dish New York style pizza crust as I have ever had.
+This gluten and dairy free tantalizing pizza crust is as close to a deep-dish New York style pizza crust as I have ever eaten.
 The cassava flour gives it a nice fluffy crust while the yeast helps give it that bread flavor you remember.
 Add a few herbs and enjoy the tantalizing taste of this gluten and dairy free pizza.

 Bring Back Pizza Night!